-Tall fescue stands were excellent going into 2009.
-Fescue tillers sampled in late summer and analyzed for endophyte infection turned out to be almost 80% infected, on average.
-This significantly increases the tolerance of tall fescue to stresses and has no impact on biomass quality, but would be useless as a ruminant forage source.
-The low-alkaloid reed canarygrass, however, had weaker stands and did not appear to be vigorous throughout the 2009 growing season.
-Switchgrass stands were excellent in 2009, although it took 3 years to reach that status.
+Grass stands appeared as healthy as they have been to-date, except for reed canarygrass on the sandy soil.
+Those stands continue to be weak.
 Weeds were effectively controlled in switchgrass with an application of Roundup just prior to switchgrass breaking dormancy in the spring.
 Broadleaf weeds were controlled in the cool-season grasses.
-A few wild grasses were present in the reed canarygrass, but this would not have a significant impact from a biomass standpoint.
+A few wild grasses were present in the reed canarygrass on the sandy site, but this would not have a significant impact from a biomass standpoint.